rNLKJA/UoM-DS-2019-2024/README.md

 **Confirm location**
 - Localization: given map and observed landmarks, update pose distribution.

+    This could also achieved by using particle filtering to produce approximate positio estimate, it starts with random samples from uniform prior distribution for robot position.
+Then the agent update likelihood of each sample using sensor measurements and resample according to updated likelihood.

+    It requires continously update the distribution for the current state using the lastest measurement.
+Note, uncertainty of the robot's state grows as it moves until we find a landmark.
+Assumes that landmarks are identifiable, otherwise posterior distribution is multimodel.

 - Mapping: give poase and observed landmarks, update map distribution.
 - Simultaneous Localization and Mapping (SLAM): given observed landmarks, update pose and map distribution.
 - Probabilistic formulation of SLAM: add landmark localtion L1, ..., Lk to the state vector, proceed as for localization.